DevCycleHQ/devcycle-docs/docs/extras/permissions/permissions.md

 # Permissions

-At DevCycle, we offer Permissions gating to protect Environments which are marked as Production from unauthorized changes.
-This allows Organizations to manage which users can modify the Targeting Status, Rules and Served Variations in a Production Environment that may impact their End Users.
+At DevCycle, we offer Permissions Gating to protect Environments which are marked as "production" from unauthorized changes.
+This allows Organizations to manage which users can modify the Targeting Status, Rules and served Variations in a production Environment that may impact their end users.

 Permissions can be enabled for Organizations on our Business or Enterprise plans.
 Please contact our [support](mailto:support@devcycle.com) team to get started.